 Special Precautions for Working with Chemicals of Moderate Chronic or High Acute Toxicity: See Appendix E of this manual for definition and discussion of the meanings of chronic and acute toxicity.
-Examples of chemicals of moderate chronic toxicity or high acute toxicity include diisopropylfluorophosphate, hydrofluoric acid, and hydrogen cyanide.
+Examples of chemicals of moderate chronic toxicity or high acute toxicity include disopropylfluorophosphate, hydrofluoric acid, and hydrogen cyanide, and carbon monoxide.